 Teens will love the high number of true thrill rides, including the Incredible Hulk Coaster, Hagrid's Magical Creatures Motorbike Adventure and Jurassic World VelociCoaster!
 Harry Potter fans will feel like they just stepped into the books at The Wizarding World of Harry Potter - Hogsmeade.
 Even those who aren't fans will be mesmerized by the incredible attention to detail!
 Journeying on the Hogwarts Express - Hogsmeade is an entertaining and awesome ride for park hoppers wanting to venture over to The Wizarding World of Harry Potter - Diagon Alley!
 Of course, no visit here is complete without Harry Potter and the Forbidden Journey inside Hogwarts Castle.

 - EPCOT — Teens will love traveling the world in a single day, sampling the cultures — plus eating, shopping ... and eating!
 (Did we mention eating?
 There are plenty of options to satisfy your growing teen's hunger!)
 EPCOT offers some of the most diverse entertainment options out of the major Orlando theme parks.
 Test Track Presented by Chevrolet and Soarin’ Around the World remain perennial favorites and make this park a must-visit.

 - Magic Kingdom — While parents and teens rarely agree, they seem to share the same nostalgia for visiting the Most Magical Place on Earth.
 The Seven Dwarfs Mine Train is a roller coaster the whole family can enjoy together, and the Haunted Mansion is a supernatural adventure.
 While it may not have the major thrills of some of the other Orlando parks, you can't deny the joyful feelings it brings, which is why we rank it as the overall best Disney World theme park!

-Best Orlando Theme Parks for Adults
+Best Theme Parks in Orlando for Adults

 Other Good Theme Parks for Adults: